Detailed Guide to ServBay Directory Structure

 /Applications/ServBay/db

-This directory stores actual data files for ServBay-installed database software.
-Like config files, database data is organized by package type and version.
-For example:
+This is where actual data files for all ServBay-installed databases are stored.
+Like configuration files, database data is organized by software type and version:

 /Applications/ServBay/db/mariadb/<major_version>